DrowningAnother/AD-Task-3/docs/workbook activity 3 updated.md

 }
 ```

-- [ ] Add the command in the `composer.json`
+- [/] Add the command in the `composer.json`

   - below `scripts` add a new library key set
   - `"postgresql:reset": "php utils/dbResetPostgresql.util.php"`

-- [ ] Test it if working
+- [/] Test it if working

-  - in terminal use command `composer postgresql:reset`
+  - in terminal use command `composer postgresql:reset`-
     Partial Complete: ✅ PostgreSQL reset complete!
     Issue Arise from SQL Code: ❌ Could not read database/modelName.model.sql

-- [ ] visit GUI extension for database for checking and if each table exist congrats it works!!! 🎉
+- [/] visit GUI extension for database for checking and if each table exist congrats it works!!! 🎉

 ## 10. Adding Seeder: Creating Automation for viewing Data